-Barcelona is Spain's second city and the capital of the proud and distinct region of Catalunya.
-With Franco's fascism now long gone, Catalan's creative and independent spirit is on a roll.
-Many visitors find this to be Spain's most cosmopolitan and vibrant corner.
+Barcelona, Spain's second city, is also the capital of the proud and distinct region of Catalunya, a.k.a.
+Catalonia.
+After decades of repression under Franco's fascism, Catalunya's creative and independent spirit are thriving.
+Like me, many visitors find this to be Spain's most cosmopolitan and vibrant corner.

 Barcelona has a rich history: Roman colony, a dark age Visigothic capital, and a 14th-century maritime power.
 And beyond its great sights, be sure to appreciate the city's elegant sense of style and Mediterranean knack for good living.

-The city's main square, Placa de Catalunya, is the center of the world for 7 million Catalan people.
-It's a lively people scene throughout the day.
+The city's main square, Plaça de Catalunya, is the center of the world for 7 million Catalan people.
 The square is decorated with statues honoring important Catalans.
 Catalunya has its own distinct language, history, and flag — which locals fly proudly…next to Spain's on government buildings…and all alone from their apartments.

 Catalunya has often been at odds with the central Spanish government in Madrid.
 Back in the 1930s this area was one of the last pockets of resistance against the Fascist dictator Francisco Franco.
 When Franco finally took power he punished the region with four decades of repression.
 During that time, locals were prohibited from flying their flag.
 To show their national spirit, they flew the flag of the Barcelona soccer team instead.

+(Traveling here I've noticed how the Catalan people have sense of solidarity with other stateless nations, for example, their general affinity for Basque and Galician cuisine over other Spanish cuisines outside Catalunya.)
 Even Barcelona's ATM machines are in solidarity with the European family of "Stateless Nations."
 They offer the correct choice of languages: Along with Angles, Frances, and Castellano (Spanish), you'll always find Gallec, Euskera, and Catalan.
-Even though there's likely not a person a year who would speak only Gallec (from Galacia in northwest Spain) or Euskera (from the Basque country), they give them the linguistic respect they would hope for in a foreign land.
+Even though there's likely not one ATM user a year who would speak only Gallec (from Galicia in northwest Spain) or Euskera (from the Basque Country), they give them the linguistic respect they would hope for in a foreign land.

 A recent affluence has elevated the city.
-There's barely a hint of danger in the once frightening Gothic Quarter.
-I remember the city's main boulevard, the Rambla, when it was rich at the top and very rough at the port.
+There's barely a hint of danger in the once-questionable Barri Gòtic neighborhood.
+I remember the city's main boulevard, the Ramblas, when it was rich at the top and very rough at the port.
 Lurid prostitutes would line the street where it finally hit the harbor.

 My highlight with this Barcelona visit was less exciting — pimientos de Padrón (or in Catalan: pebrots de Padró)…lightly fried peppers salted and served piping hot.
 They're a kind of Russian roulette for the taste buds, as the eager eater knows that every once in a while you hit a super spicy pepper.